digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 There comes a time when you run out of road.
 The good trading conditions likely to appear after the Ukraine crisis is over are just too far away for us.

 It has certainly been a roller coaster ride.
-I have certainly made my fair share of mistakes over the last twenty years.
+I have made my fair share of mistakes over the last twenty years.
 But I don't regret *any* of it.

 ## A New Beginning